Become a premium art club member and get immediate access to hundreds of printables and video tutorials!

 Kids Art Supplies

-I suggest leaving just a few materials out at a time on the work space and possibly a few more accessible nearby.
-A few well-curated art materials inspire creativity and art-making.
+We suggest leaving just a few materials out at a time on the workspace and possibly a few more accessible nearby.
+A few well-curated art materials inspire creativity and artmaking.

-Further Reading: The 25 BEST Kids Art Supplies and The BEST Paper for Children’s Art and The Best Tools & Art Supplies for Kids
+Further Reading: The 25 BEST Kids Art Supplies and The Best Tools & Art Supplies for Kids

 Photo by Anna Harpe

-• Incorporate new interests (if your child is into space, set up art activities and materials incorporating that theme)
+Your kids are constantly changing and growing as are their interests.
+You can always incorporate new interests (if your child is into space, set up art activities and materials incorporating that theme) and add new art materials.

 By making sure your art space evolves with your kids, you will help ensure a continued interest in making art and exploring the world in creative ways.